jimgar/wardboundaries/README.md

 beyond the simple local authority / ward scenario and have boundaries for larger hierarchies, lookup tables, NHS point data, etc. Each dataset in **geographr** is slimmed down to the essential variables, so you may have to stitch different datasets together.
-I only ever need LAD to Ward, and that’s the main reason **wardboundaries** exists.
+Another important note is that the polygons are highly simplified, whereas **wardboundaries** offers up to 20m resolution.

 ### Trafford lab API post